oluwadamiloju/data-analytics/README.md

-"# intro to data analytics"
+"# intro to data science and machine learning with python"